copilot-emacs/copilot.el/README.md

 `copilot-chat-task` prompts for the task with completion and dispatches to the same machinery.
 The prompts live in `copilot-chat-task-prompts` and can be customized (or extended with your own tasks).

+Beyond the prose feedback of `copilot-chat-review`, there is also native Copilot Code Review, the same reviewer behind GitHub's code review. `copilot-chat-review-changes` sends the repository's uncommitted changes (staged and unstaged, like a pre-commit review) to the dedicated review service, and `copilot-chat-review-region` does the same for the selected code.
+Instead of a streamed chat answer, these return structured review comments, rendered in the chat buffer with file, line, an explanation, and a suggested change when there is one.
+The review runs outside the chat conversation, so it never disturbs one in progress.
+Note that Copilot Code Review is a separate entitlement; when a subscription doesn't include it, the server's error ("GitHub Copilot Code Review is not enabled.") is shown in the chat buffer.

 Key bindings in the `*copilot-chat*` buffer:
 - **C-c RET** or **C-c C-c** — send a follow-up message
 - **C-c C-k** — cancel streaming, or reset if idle